winnieyangwannan/winnieyangwannan.github.io/_pages/about.md

 ### Past Research Highlight
 In early 2024 I was beginning my transition from Neuroscience to AI.
 By then, progress in AI for several years had already exploded in a myriad of promise and hope.
 But what struck me in 2024 was that the **rate** of progress.
 In order for humanity to benefit from the plethora of benefits that AI brings, we _must make sure the system is aligned_, and we must build such safe systems **now**.

+One area, for instance, that I have worked on is to monitor and characterize deception in LLMs ([Preprint](http://localhost:8080/projects/3_project/)).

 Within the broad goal of helping superalignment, I am interested in research revolving around building automated alignment research assistants.

-Another area, for instance, that I have worked on is to monitor and characterize deception in LLMs ([Preprint](http://localhost:8080/projects/3_project/)).

 ---